hyperledger/identus-docs/documentation/docs/concepts/multi-tenancy.md

 ### Entity

-An Entity is a representation of a user or any other identity within the PRISM platform.
+An Entity represents a user or any other identity within the PRISM platform.
 Each Entity owns a Wallet, making it the primary entity for managing and interacting with its digital credentials and assets.
 Entities can also share Wallets, enabling collaborative use of resources.